 Now that outcomes are paramount, it is vital that marketers have full confidence that customer data has been put through its paces.
 With absolute, unshakeable proof in the accuracy and completeness of customer data, confidence will extend to the outcomes being delivered.
 Marketers will be certain that they are delivering hyper-personalized, omnichannel interactions.

 How is this trust generated?
+What does trust but verify mean exactly?
 It’s one thing to trust the underlying technology.
 It’s quite another to have real-time visibility and transparency into the veracity of a customer profile – a virtual all-systems-go, flashing green light notification that data is 100 percent accurate and complete.

 Bold decisions are only possible when a marketer knows, with certainty, that they have all the information they need to make an accurate, informed decision not just for a single point of engagement but across all aspects of an omnichannel engagement experience.